Mauro2888/Springboot_WebApp/README.md

 # Springboot WebApplication - MVC + JPA + MYSQL
-Springboot application with Rest Service and MySql database.
-This application is an example can implements a REST service with all endpoint.
+This application is an example for how implement a REST service with all endpoint.
-All endpoints are writed in java in a MVC patter.
+All endpoints are written in java in a MVC pattern.

 - This application offers 2 types front end, Android (java) and Web (angular.js)
 - This file is a documentation with all endpoint.